 elasticity = p1.elasticity * p2.elasticity p1.speed *= elasticity p2.speed *= elasticity

 Then we need to give the Particle class an elasticity attribute, which I set to 0.9.
 This gives us more flexibility to have particles and walls with different elasticities.

 Finally, we need to add back the ability select and drag particles about.
 This is part of the controller in the MVC system, so shouldn't be part of the PyParticles module.
 Instead the following should go into the event handling code in the test program:

 elif event.type == pygame.MOUSEBUTTONDOWN: selected_particle = env.findParticle(pygame.mouse.get_pos()) elif event.type == pygame.MOUSEBUTTONUP: selected_particle = None

 Then add the findParticle() function into the Environment class remembering to change particles to self.particles.

 To minimise the amount of code we need to write each time, I created a mouseMove() function to contain the code:

 def mouseMove(self, (x, y)): dx = x - self.x dy = y - self.y self.angle = 0.5*math.pi + math.atan2(dy, dx) self.speed = math.hypot(dx, dy) * 0.1

 Since we've made a module that other people can use it's a good idea to add some comments to explain the classes and functions.
 If you've already add comments then that's great - I should have earlier, but was being lazy.
 Use triple-quoted comments at the beginning of functions to create a documentation string.
 This will be displayed by some IDEs and can be extracted by, for example:

-You can find the final code attached at the bottom of this post and that includes documentation strings.
+You can find the final code by clicking the Github link at the top of this post and that includes documentation strings.